jerryjappinen/Servant/sites/home/get-started/pages/about.md

 	features.html
 	get-started.md

 Pages can contain things like titles, subtitles, lists, links and images.
-[Themes](templates-and-themes) will change the look of these elements, so a site can look very different by changing the theme it's using without changing the content.
+[Themes](templates-and-themes) will change the look of these elements, so your pages can look very different if you choose a new theme.